aksamitsah/CountryPickerAKS/README.md

 }
 ```

-5. Add New Country / Alter Position
+5. Add New Country / Alter Position / Display & Remove Only

 ```swift
 CountryPicker.show(from: self, config: Config(